yfelekis/yfelekis.github.io/_pages/about.md

 Check [here](https://yfelekis.github.io/talks/) for upcoming talks!

+**I recently received the Placement Award for the Alan Turing Institute's Enrichment Scheme and starting in October 2024, I will be based at the ATI for the entire academic year!**

 Research Interests
 ======
-My research interests lie in the intersection of Machine Learning and Causality.
+My research interests lie in the intersection of Probabilistic Machine Learning and Causality.
 Specifically, my  focus is on Causal Representation Learning, Causal Abstractions and the theoretical foundations of causally-inspired Digital Twins and how the later ones could be applied in the fields of social sciences and decision making theory.
 I also have a strong personal interest in the philosophical topic of causation and emergence in natural sciences.

 Personal Blog
 ======